SheffieldMLtracking/.github/CONTRIBUTING.md

 - `PATCH` version when you make backward compatible bug fixes

 When working on changes, you can make a [development release](https://peps.python.org/pep-0440/#developmental-releases) such as `v0.3.dev2`.

+## Packaging

+Each code repository contains a [Python package](https://packaging.python.org/en/latest/overview/) that is [specified using a pyproject.toml file](https://packaging.python.org/en/latest/guides/).
+These packages are published to the Python Package Index (PyPI) so they can be easily installed by anyone.